Lesson Plan - Get It!

 - Do you see how these decimals relate to fractions?

 A number line helps you visualize numbers by evenly spacing the numbers on a horizontal line.
 The decimal numbers increase the farther to the right you move.
 This will be important when it comes to comparing decimals!

 On the decimal number line below, there are 10 evenly-spaced sections from 0 to 1.
 If you start counting at 0, you will count each tenth until you reach "ten tenths," which is equal to one whole.

 You can relate money to decimals on a number line by thinking of a dime.
 A dime is a tenth of a dollar, so ten dimes equal a dollar, or one whole.

 There are 10 evenly spaced sections from 0 to 0.1.
 If you start counting at 0, you will count each hundredth until you reach "ten hundredths," which is equal to one tenth.

 Look at the problem from the beginning of the lesson:

 The frog hopped 1.5 feet.
 Where would the decimal number 1.5 be on a number line?

 The decimal number 1.5 has a whole number of 1, which is the number to the left of the decimal.
 The number 1.5 is halfway between 1 and 2.

-In the Got It? section, you will practice locating decimal numbers on a number line as you play interactive games.
+In the Got It? section, you will practice locating decimal numbers on a number line.